JackInSightsV2/Semantic-Media-Compression/04-ethical-considerations/authenticity-truth-preservation.md

 ### Transparency and Disclosure Requirements

-**Clear Labeling Standards**: All regenerated content must carry unambiguous markers indicating its AI-generated nature and the degree of semantic reconstruction involved
+**Clear Labeling Standards**: All regenerated content must carry unambiguous markers indicating its AI-generated nature.
-**Reconstruction Confidence Metrics**: Providing users with quantitative measures of how much of the content represents direct semantic preservation versus AI inference
+**Reconstruction Confidence Metrics**: Providing users with quantitative measures of how much of the content represents direct semantic preservation versus AI inference.
-**Source Attribution Protocols**: Maintaining and displaying clear chains of attribution from original sources through all transformation stages
+**Source Attribution Protocols**: Maintaining and displaying clear chains of attribution from original sources through all transformation stages.
-**Uncertainty Communication**: Explicitly communicating areas where semantic reconstruction involves higher degrees of uncertainty or interpretation

 ## Misinformation and Deepfake Concerns